theladygen/odd-duck/README.md

 * 6/2/23 attempted to fix console errors
 * 6/3/23 got results chart to display.
 Added some CSS styling.
 * 6/6/23 tried to implement usage of local storage, deleted some commented out code, and changed chart vote display color
+* 6/6/23 added lab13 branch and then merged

 ### Lighthouse Accessibility Report Score